chedim/cliffhanger/README.md

 ```
 Parametrized datapoints can then be used in combination with parameters as regular datapoints:
 ```
-stdout is "{?fibonacchi of 4}"  // outputs 'fibonacchi of 4 is 3'
+"{?fibonacchi of 4}" is an output // outputs 'fibonacchi of 4 is 3'
 ```

 ## Streams